This article covers signs that it might be time to leave your unfaithful spouse.

 Words are free, and if they can’t find the will to say they’re sorry, you have no reason to believe that your relationship will get any better in the future.

-2. Your Spouse Doesn’t Want to Get Counseling
+2. Your Spouse Won’t Agree to Counseling

 For instance, if your cheating spouse is religious and believes that adultery goes against God’s word, they might feel it’s trivial to talk to a therapist before they get right with God.
-That’s why you might have to do a bit of probing to find out exactly the issue.

 If you’ve gotten to the bottom of it, but your unfaithful spouse still won’t budge, then your hope of getting through this rough patch is greatly diminished.

 If you’re stuck with a spouse who has been going through the motions since their affair came to light, then it’s probably time to get unstuck.
+Divorce is often the only option in this case.

 Even if the affair really is over, this behavior demonstrates an incredible lack of respect for you and your feelings, and you shouldn’t stand for it.
 You’ve been traumatized by this affair, and you shouldn’t have to be reminded of it constantly.